bcherny/resume/coffee/bubblegraph.coffee.md

 			click: (bubble) =>

-clear throbbing circle (used as affordance)
+clear throbbing bubble (used as affordance)?

+				if throbber = @model.get 'throbber'
-				do @clearThrobber
+					do throbber.clear
+					@model.set 'throbber', null

 activate this?